 Even before you buy a Registration Key, the free download of Zoom Math 100 does more than App4Math!

-The first advanced-level edition of Zoom Math is Zoom Math Turbo EditionTM, also known by the name Zoom Math 100TM.
-It will appear on your calculator's list of Apps simply as Zoom100.
+The first advanced-level edition of Zoom Math is Zoom Math 100TM.
+It will appear on your calculator's list of Apps as Zoom100.
 Zoom Math 100 can be downloaded and installed free of charge, but will be unregistered on your calculator until a Registration Key is purchased and entered.